 The Incubation Award offers $50,000 awards (direct cost) for projects that are designed to be completed in a 12-month* project period and support innovative ideas of particular promise in addressing key public health challenges.

 Please read and review the full RFA prior to application submission.
-Proposals should be submitted through the Harvard University Funding Portal (HUFP), which will be available in early June, 2022.
+Proposals should be submitted through the Harvard University Funding Portal (HUFP).

 The goal of the Incubation Award is to support strategic investments that foster rapid innovation and advance our shared vision for a stronger, more dynamic, and more globally engaged school.
 Proposals will be accepted from across disciplines and may relate to a broad range of research topics that address key public health challenges.